 B. Criteria for valid signatures

 i.
-Only signatures of Qualified Electors (as defined in 1.III.B below), accompanied by the Qualified Elector’s name, degree, class year, and Yale affiliation, will be valid.
+Only signatures of Qualified Electors (as defined in 1.III.B below), accompanied by the Qualified Elector’s name, degree, class year, Yale affiliation, and home address will be valid.

 ii.
 Only signatures submitted by one of the methods listed in 1.II.C will be valid.

 iii.
-Only signatures collected on paper or submitted electronically during the Petition Period will be valid.
+Only signatures collected on paper or submitted electronically by the YAA and University-approved and administered process during the Petition Period will be valid.

 C. Submitting signatures

 i.
-Signatures collected on paper must be submitted by U.S. mail to an address provided for that purpose by the Secretary of the University or his/her designee.
+Signatures collected on paper must be submitted by U.S. mail to an address provided for that purpose by the Secretary of the University or the Secretary’s designee.

 ii.
-Signatures submitted electronically must be submitted by a process established for that purpose and published on the University’s website by the Secretary of the University or his/her designee.
+Signatures submitted electronically must be submitted by a process established for that purpose and published on the University’s website by the Secretary of the University or the Secretary’s designee.

 D. Nomination criteria